 I love opportunities for an elevated view of Paris, which reinforces in my brain the location of landmarks and major routes.
-I wasn’t blessed with a reliable sense of direction, and the streets of Paris seem like a confusing tangle of stars and roundabouts that have my mental compass spinning out of control.
+I wasn’t blessed with a reliable sense of direction, and the streets of Paris seem like a confusing tangle of starburst intersections and roundabouts that set my mental compass spinning out of control.

 For sheer height and panoramic sweep, few vantage points can beat the 56th-floor Observation Deck of Tour Montparnasse.
 And the views have the merit of not including the tower itself . . .

 But for the sheer pleasure of climbing to the top in the open air, you need a belvedere on a hill.